ssbc/patchwork-threads/README.md

 // get a flattened msg-list of the thread, ready for rendering threadlib.flattenThread (thread)

+// replace each msg in a flattened thread with its latest revision threadlib.reviseFlatThread(ssb, thread, cb)

 // get top-level thread structure (no replies of replies)
 // `opts` used in fetchThreadData threadlib.getPostSummary (ssb, mid, opts, cb)